Does Active Transport Require A Membrane Protein

 Secondary Active Transport

 Antiport involves the movement of two or more different molecules in opposite directions across the membrane.
-For example, the sodium-calcium exchanger (NCX) in heart muscle cells uses the sodium ion gradient to transport calcium ions out of the cell.
+As an example, the sodium-calcium exchanger (NCX) in heart muscle cells uses the sodium ion gradient to transport calcium ions out of the cell.
 As sodium ions move down their concentration gradient into the cell, calcium ions are transported out, helping to regulate intracellular calcium levels and prevent calcium overload.

 The Significance of Active Transport